isomerpages/moe-cedargirlssec/_our-curriculum/CCE/MOE Sexuality Education.md

 <p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The values and attitudes of our youth
 towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
-Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
+Adolescence is a complex stage in life as the adolescent attempts to find his or her own identity and often struggles with new social relationships.
 The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
 The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
-The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.&nbsp;
+The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.
 Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of